awsdocs/aws-cdk-guide/doc_source/reference.md

 Each library contains information about how to use the library\.
 For example, the [S3](https://docs.aws.amazon.com/cdk/api/latest/docs/aws-s3-readme.html) library demonstrates how to set default encryption on an Amazon S3 bucket\.

-## Versioning and Stability Model<a name="versioning"></a>
+## Versioning<a name="versioning"></a>

 Version numbers consist of three numeric version parts: *major*\.*minor*\.*patch*, and adhere to the [semantic versioning](https://semver.org) model\.
-This means that breaking changes to stable APIs, which is described in the next section, are limited to major releases\.
+This means that breaking changes to stable APIs, are limited to major releases\.
 Minor and patch releases are backward compatible, meaning that the code written in a previous version with the same major version can be upgraded to a newer version and be expected to continue to build and run, producing the same output\.

+## AWS CDK CLI Compatibility<a name="aws_cdk_compatibility"></a>

+Following is the expected behavior of the CLI in relation to different versions of the framework libraries.

+- CLI versions are **always** compatible with framework libraries of a semantically **lower** version number.
+This means that CLI upgardes are safe.
+Note that `major` version exceptions still apply.
+That is, CDK CLI version 2.1.0 is not necessarily compatible with a framework library of version 1.56.0.

+- CLI versions are **not always** compatible with framework libraries of a semantically **higher** version number.
+This is determined by whether or not the `cloud-assembly-schema` version has changed.

+    #### What is the cloud-assembly-schema?

+    The AWS CDK API framework produces a *cloud-assembly* directory during `synthesis`.
+This assembly is then consumed by the CDK CLI in order to deploy it assembly to the cloud.

+    In essence, this *cloud-assembly* acts as a protocol between the framework and the CLI, and as such, it is versioned.

+    For more details, see [Cloud Assembly Versioning](https://github.com/aws/aws-cdk/tree/epolon/cli-framework-compatibility/packages/%40aws-cdk/cloud-assembly-schema#versioning).

+    This means that you might see the following message when upgrading framework libraries:

+    ```console
+    Cloud assembly schema version mismatch: actual('3.0.0') > expected('2.0.0').
+Consider upgrading your CLI version.
+    ```

+    This message means that the framework you are using is producing assembilies with version `3.0.0`, but the CLI you have installed is expecting version `2.0.0`.
+    To fix this, you can simply upgrade the CLI to the latest version.

 ### AWS CDK Stability Index<a name="aws_construct_lib_versioning_stability"></a>